The audio interface is at the centre of every modern studio, but how do you choose the right one for you?

 Audio interfaces perform a comparable two-stage job at the 'back end' of the system, spitting digital audio out of the computer and turning it into an analogue signal.
 The most basic reason for this is so that we can connect speakers or headphones to hear sound coming out of it!
 Nearly all interfaces therefore feature at least one pair of line-level outputs and at least one stereo headphone socket.

-Again, the key question to answer is: how many outputs are you likely to need?
-Bear in mind that there are almost no audio interfaces with more than two headphone outputs.
 For recording more than two musicians at once, you'll thus need a dedicated multichannel headphone amp.
 This, in turn, will need to be fed from its own pair of line-level interface outputs.
 Bear in mind, too, that unless you have an outboard monitor controller with built-in speaker switching, you'll also need a separate pair of line-level outputs for each pair of speakers you have.

 Remember, also, that outputs aren't only used to feed monitoring systems.
 To integrate hardware compressors or equalisers into your software mixes, you'll need line-level outputs to feed them and line-level inputs to receive the processed signal.
 The same goes if you want to mix on an analogue console.

 Once again, considering only the raw numbers will probably leave you considering lots of interfaces with the same basic output arrangement.
 If so, it's time to ask yourself some more detailed questions that will help you find the most suitable interface for your needs.

 - Most audio interfaces provide some monitor control, but the features on offer vary wildly.
 At its most basic, this is a simple level control for one pair of outputs.
 At its most sophisticated, you might have configurable control over multiple outputs, along with additional features such as talkback, dim, speaker switching, a button for checking your mixes in mono, and so on.